PAYING FOR UPBRINGING: IS IT APPROPRIATE?

 The supreme court said the contract was valid as the son was an adult when he signed it, and that as a dentist he was capable of repaying his mother.
 Therefore, he has been ordered to make back payments, as well as interest, to his mother.

-Besides, Article 13 of the Taiwan Civil Code prescribes for “Juridical Acts” (legal acts), the capacity to do a legal act is lacking in children under the age of seven.
-The expression of intent of a person who cannot do juridical acts is void (Article 75).
+Besides, Article 13 of Civil Code of Taiwan prescribes for “Juridical Acts” (legal acts), the capacity to do a legal act is lacking in children under the age of seven.
+The expression of the intent of a person who cannot do juridical acts is void (Article 75).
 However, a legal act done by a minor between the ages of seven and nineteen is not void: They have a limited capacity to do juridical acts.
 The making of an expression of intent of a person who is limited in capacity to make juridical acts must be approved by his guardian (Article 77).

 Taiwan’s Supreme Court explained that the civil law allows the persons involved to enter into a financial support payment agreement.
 And as there is a ceiling on the amount of the support, the agreement will not cause the son to face a struggle for survival and is not opposed to morals, good customs or public order.